danfuzz/lactoserv/src/data-values/README.md

 The `Struct` class is particularly of note.
 It is the key class used to enable general representation of instances as data.
-On the way into a data value form, a supported instance gets "deconstructed" into a `Struct` instance, after which it may be serialized as apporpriate for the context.
+On the way into a data value form, a supported instance gets "deconstructed" into a `Struct` instance, after which it may be serialized as appropriate for the context.
 Then later, a (presumably recently) unserialized data value can get processed in a context that understands some set of `Struct`-able types, and proceed to reconstitute new objects that are (sufficiently) equivalent to the originals.
 The "twist"